Please use the menu below to navigate to any article section:

 - Enduring fundamentals

 - Don’t settle for a fad property investment

 - If you’re looking at buying your next home or investment property here’s 3 ways we can help you:

 Where should I buy my next investment property?

 If I had a dollar for every time I was asked that question, I’d retire a rich man…never mind the property portfolio!

 But when it comes to purchasing residential real estate investments, there are generally two different approaches.

-One will succeed at all stages of the property cycle, as long as you stick to some age old rules of asset selection and acquisition, while the other is a lot more risky due to its highly speculative nature.
+One approach will succeed at all stages of the property cycle, as long as you stick to some age old rules of asset selection and acquisition, while the other approach is a lot more risky due to its highly speculative nature.